Swes-1304/CMPE-255-US_Accidents/README.md

-# CMPE 255 Data Mining Team Project
+# CMPE 255 Software Engineering Data Mining Team Project

 ## DATA ANALYSIS AND PREDICTION OF SEVERITY OF AUTOMOBILE ACCIDENTS IN US